Lime or Chequered Swallowtail

 (Photo: courtesy of Wes Jenkinson)

 Early instars of these Caterpillars of this species are dark blue with one or two orange diagonal stripes, and have short spines along the body, and longer ones on the thorax and ninth abdominal segment.
 In later instars, the orange stripes become green and the spines degenerate to coloured knobs.
-The last instar is mainly green, with some dark markings on the sides.
+The last instar is mainly green, with orange spots.

 In Australia the caterpillars feed on various plants in FABACEAE such as